Author: aka "Jake"

 “Maybe he’s missing more than just a hand.
 I’ll recheck the city employee roster and extend my search to all county government workers with missing appendages.”
 The elevator arrived and the door slid open.
 “Nice work, Scully.
 I told you I needed you on this,” he said before stepping inside.

 Scully and Katie sat together on the living room rug, working on one of Katie’s favorite jigsaw puzzles.
 They’d finished dinner more than an hour ago.
 Katie was bathed and dressed for bed.
-Mulder’s dinner was keeping warm in the oven.
+Mulder’s dinner was being kept warm in the oven.

 “This one goes here,” Katie said proudly, fitting another piece into place.